A Guide to Earthquake Insurance in Canada

 British Columbia is Canada’s most earthquake-prone province, with over 200 moderate-to-major earthquakes since 1986.
 Between 2016 and 2025 alone, the Vancouver Island and Offshore region saw over 160 moderate and 8 strong earthquakes.
 In 2012, Haida Gwaii was hit by a magnitude 7.7 quake, the strongest in modern Canadian history.

 The Western Quebec Seismic Zone (Ottawa to Montreal) is Canada’s second most active area.
-While activity has declined recently, past quakes have exceeded magnitude 6, and the region’s population density increases the potential impact.
+While activity has declined recently, past quakes have exceeded magnitude 6, and the region’s population density increases the possible impact.

 How Much Does Earthquake Insurance Cost?